My Fiction

 SYNOPSIS:

-Moira is a disaffected nursing assistant who spends her days tending to the needs of the elderly, but she hasn’t been taking care of herself for over a decade.
+Moira is an apathetic nursing assistant who spends her days tending to the needs of the elderly, but she hasn’t been taking care of herself for over a decade.
 Her stasis changes when she wants to win the affections of a magnetic new coworker, Olivia.
-Olivia proposes a solution to the paltry wages at the nursing home: they siphon drugs and sell them off.
+Olivia proposes a solution to the paltry wages at the nursing home: they siphon narcotics from the facility and sell them off.
 Caught up in their intensifying relationship, Moira goes along with Olivia’s plan.

-Thrust into juggling her nursing home duties alongside her new “second job,” Moira faces obtrusive managers, meddling coworkers, and one long-term resident she can’t stop thinking about.
-She discovers that shaking things up once in a while actually feels good, blurring the boundaries between salvation and undoing.
+Thrust into juggling her nursing home duties alongside her new “second job,” Moira faces a meddlesome manager, delusionally altruistic coworkers, and one coma patient she can’t stop thinking about.
+Through Olivia, she discovers that shaking things up once in a while actually feels good, muddling the distinction between salvation and unraveling.
 But as Moira’s caution devolves, she may not be able to hide her indiscretions for long.

-As she reckons with her parents’ fatal car accident, her lost religion, and the true, chaotic cost of connection, Moira will have to make a choice: to continue with Olivia’s plan for the future or come up with her own.
-The outcome will determine whether she can finally let the past go and invest in her own life.
+As she reckons with guilt over her parents' fatal car accident, her wavering morality after losing her religion, and the messiness of authentic connection, Moira will have to make a choice: to continue with Olivia’s plan for the future or finally come up with her own.